Integrating Social Accountability and Clinical Care for Marginalized Populations

 Rotations must be for a minimum of 3 weeks in duration.
 This elective is available to medical students, residents and fellows.

-*PLEASE NOTE: This elective is fully-booked for the year 2022-2023.
-We will be fielding scheduling inquiries primarily for academic year 2023-2024.
-Please contact Dr. Deborah Pink () and Lindsay Miles () for scheduling availability and waitlist.
+*We will be fielding scheduling inquiries primarily for academic year 2024-2025.
+Please contact Dr. Deborah Pink () and Trudy Stedford-Sinclair () for scheduling availability and waitlist.